Renaissance Colour Palette

 As a rule, Renaissance brown hues were obtained from clay pigments like Sienna and Umber.
 In its raw state, Sienna resembles a yellowish-brown ochre, while burnt Sienna is a reddish brown.
 Similarly, Umber, a clay earth used since Paleolithic times, is naturally a dark yellowish brown, while burnt umber is dark brown.

 There were no new whites on the Renaissance colour palette.
 Artists used Lead White, which boasted a heavy consistency and the warmest masstone of all the white pigments.
 Other white colourants included Gypsum, and Chalk.

 For their blacks, Renaissance painters relied mostly on Carbon Black, available in three main forms: Ivory Black, produced by burning bones or ivory; Lamp Black, made from soot collected from oil lamps; and Vine Black made from charred grape vines.

 Following a tradition begun in Stone Age cave painting, Italian Renaissance artists employed natural chalks made from mineral pigments, for drawing.
 Excavated from the earth, then shaped into sticks with knives, these chalks were instantly ready for use.
 Red chalks, with their rich, warm hue, were very popular from about 1500 to 1900, as exemplified in works by famous Old Masters like Leonardo, Michelangelo, and Raphael.

-For information about colour pigments and painting, see: Art Encyclopedia.
+For information about colour pigments and painting, see: Homepage.